Andres-Landeo/GRUPO-09-ISB-2025-II/Laboratorios/Laboratorio 7 - Filtrado Wavelet/Informe.md

 [4] S. D. Yusuf, F. C. Maduakolam, I. Umar, and A. Z. Loko, “Analysis of Butterworth filter for electrocardiogram de-noising using Daubechies wavelets,” *SSRG International Journal of Electronics and Communication Engineering*, vol. 7, no. 4, pp. 8–13, 2020.

 [5] H. Xie, J. Jiang, Z. Zhao, and J. Peng, “Thresholding noise reduction algorithm for ECG signals based on wavelet analysis,” in *Proc.
 2025 5th Int.
 Conf.
 Autom.
 Control, Algorithm and Intell.
 Bionics*, pp. 507–513, 2025. doi:10.1145/3760269.3760349.

+[6] M. J. Rodenas-Herraiz, A. Garcia-Rodriguez, and A. Alcaraz, “An Efficient Algorithm Based on Wavelet Transform to Reduce Powerline Noise From Electrocardiograms,” arXiv preprint, 2024. doi:10.48550/arXiv.2401.10694.